tum-pbs/PhiFlow/README.md

 The close integration with machine learning frameworks allows it to leverage their automatic differentiation functionality, making it easy to build end-to-end differentiable functions involving both learning models and physics simulations.

-While it can be used to simulate a broad variety of systems, Φ<sub>Flow</sub> mainly focuses on fluid simulations.

-as well as running the simulation fully on the GPU.

 ## Features

-* Variety of built-in PDE operations with focus on fluid phenomena.
-This allows for very concise formulation of simulations.
+* Variety of built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.
-* Tight integration with [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) allowing for straightforward neural network training with fully differentiable simulations that [run on the GPU](documentation/GPU_Execution.md).
+* Tight integration with [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) for straightforward neural network training with fully differentiable simulations that [run on the GPU](documentation/GPU_Execution.md).
 * Flexible, easy-to-use [web interface](documentation/Web_Interface.md) featuring live visualizations and interactive controls that can affect simulations or network training on the fly.
 * Object-oriented, vectorized design for expressive code, ease of use, flexibility and extensibility.
 * Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D fluid sim using NumPy and a 3D fluid sim on the GPU using TensorFlow or PyTorch.